Saturable reactor

 A saturable reactor in electrical engineering is a special form of inductor where the magnetic core can be deliberately saturated by a direct electric current in a control winding.
 Once saturated, the inductance of the saturable reactor drops dramatically.
 This decreases inductive reactance and allows increased flow of the alternating current (AC).

 Design considerations

-Saturable reactors provide a very simple means to remotely and proportionally control the AC through a load such as an incandescent lamp; the AC current is roughly proportional to the direct current (DC) through the control winding.
+Saturable reactors provide a very simple means to remotely and proportionally control the AC through a load such as an incandescent lamp.
+Usually, DC in the order of milliamperes controls AC in the order of amperes.
+As the magnetic core saturates, the current to load increases, and as the magnetic core desaturates, the current to load decreases.

 The power windings, the control winding, and the core are arranged so that the control winding is well isolated from the AC power.
 The AC power windings are also usually configured so that they self-cancel any AC voltage that might otherwise be induced in the control winding.

 Because the required inductance to achieve dimming varies with the size of the load, saturable reactors often have multiple taps, allowing a small inductance to be used with a large load or a larger inductance to be used with a smaller load.
-In this way, the required magnitude of the control current can be kept roughly constant, no matter what the load.
+In this way, the required magnitude of the control current can be kept roughly constant, no matter what the load is.